MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nf-acxpin-acxmicarraygeometrycreate.md

 ### -param AcxCircuit [in]

 The ACXCIRCUIT object to which the mic array geometry will be added.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Attributes [in]